skatsuta/athenai/README.md

 ```

 Note that you can also specify all of the above configuration values via command line flags when running a command.
-See each command's `--help` output for more details.
+See each command's `--help` message for more details.

 ### Location of configuration file

-By default Athenai loads `~/.athenai/config` automatically and use values in the file.
+By default Athenai loads `$HOME/.athenai/config` automatically and use values in the file.
 If Athenai cannot find or fails to load the config file at the location, it ignores the file and uses command line flags only.

 If you want to use another config file at another location, use `--config` flag to specify its path (also don't forget to specify `--section` unless `default`):